 ASFLA holds annual conferences presenting research into and applications of Systemic Functional Linguistics.

-Theme: Linguistics, Literature & Verbal Art: Inheritances and Developments.
+The conference theme is Linguistics, Literature & Verbal Art: Inheritances and Developments.

 For more details visit the ASFLA 2015 website.